pylabview/supportdoc-rag-chatbot/README.md

 - refusal enforcement.

 ### Infrastructure Layer
-The deploy-now MVP is still **API-first** for backend deployment, but the repository now also includes a checked-in React SPA scaffold under `frontend/` for the thin local browser demo and the later browser-backed AWS path.
-The current AWS-ready slice is the backend shell first; separate browser hosting plus cloud retrieval/inference integration are documented in `docs/architecture/aws_deployment.md`.
+The MVP for deploy-now still maintains an **API-first** approach to the backend architecture; however, the repository now includes scaffolding code for a React SPA in the `frontend/` directory for the local browser demo and eventual browser-based AWS integration.
+The backend shell has been implemented for AWS compatibility, while browser hosting and AWS inference have been documented through
+`docs/architecture/aws_deployment.md`.

 ### High-Level System Flow